saikiransingh007/ML-AI-Deployment/01_data_versioning/README.md

 **Objectives:**

-- Learn how to version a dataset
+- how to version a dataset
-- Learn how to use a specific version of a data in your code
+- how to use a specific version of a data in your code
 - Understand the interoperability between Git and DVC

 **Windows users:**